When to use Graphs in RAG: A Comprehensive Analysis for Graph Retrieval-Augmented Generation: Frequently Asked Questions (FAQs)

 \subsection{Code and Leaderboard}

-To promote transparency and reproducibility, we have uploaded our code to GitHub at \url{https://github.com/GraphRAG-Bench/GraphRAG-Benchmark}.
-This repository includes the source code and scripts for data preprocessing, benchmark construction, model training, and evaluation, ensuring that researchers have full access to the resources required to reproduce and extend our work.
-Besides that, the \textbf{leaderboard} and all other related resources and analyses are collected for the community at \url{https://graphrag-bench.github.io/}.
+To promote transparency and reproducibility, we have uploaded our code to GitHub at \url{https://github.com/GraphRAG-Bench/GraphRAG-Benchmark} .
+This repository includes the source code and scripts for evaluation, ensuring that researchers have full access to the resources required to reproduce and extend our work.
+In addition, we will continue to maintain and update the repository to reflect future improvements.
+Besides that, the leaderboard visualization is provided in Figure~\ref{fig:leaderboard}.
+We have also updated the related resources to the leaderboard.